zziwonCHOI/zziwonCHOI/README.md

 ### Hi there!
-I'm a computer science student aspiring to become a front-end developer.👋
+I aspire to become a mobile app developer. 👋
-I develop web with JavaScript or app with TypeStript.
+I develop websites with JavaScript or mobile app with TypeStript.

+I enjoy cleaning and sleeping. 🧹🛌
+My life motto is 'If at first you don't succeed, try, try again.🔁

 <h3>💪🏻 Skills</h3>
 <h2>Platforms & Languages</h2>